raphogah/raphogah/README.md

-- 👋 Hi, I’m Raphael O. Ajah, a Product and Design Lead.
+👋 Hi, I’m Raphael O. Ajah, a Web 3 DExperience Developer 💼 Web 3 Experience Developer
-- 💼 Product and Design Lead
-- 🏢 Uppr Technologies, Brit Properties
+🏢 Uppr Technologies
-- 📍 Lagos, Nigeria
+📍 Lagos, Nigeria
-- Web3 & Startups 🌐 | Products & People 👥 | Real Estate & Investments 🏘️

-- My work revolves around creating unique & meaningful experiences within the realms of design, Web 3 and creative technology, for a variety of brands & clients as I help build pixel perfect and marketable Products.
+My work revolves around leveraging decentralized technologies to build immersive, engaging and innovative applications and systems that can transform the way we interact with digital data and assets.

+Whether working on a decentralized platform, or an immersive Web 3 game, I am always looking for ways to push the boundaries of what is possible and create innovative solutions that offer unique and engaging experiences for users.

-- 📫 You can reach me on +2349064945445 or ajahraphaelogah@gmail.com
+📫 You can reach me on +2349064945445 or ajahraphaelogah@gmail.com

 <!---
 Arafodence/Arafodence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.